 Upcoming talks in Rutland include “McKibben on Climate Change” with author and environmentalist Bill McKibben on February 6; “Fiction’s Getting to the Truth: Chris Bohjalian’s The Sandcastle Girls, Family History, and Armenian Genocide” with acclaimed novelist Chris Bohjalian on March 6; and “Literary Paris: the 1920s in the City of Light” with Dartmouth professor Barbara Will on April 3.

 The Vermont Department of Libraries is the statewide underwriter of First Wednesdays.

-First Wednesdays is also presented in eight other communities statewide: Brattleboro (at Brooks Memorial Library); Essex Junction (at Brownell Library); Manchester (at First Congregational Church, hosted by Mark Skinner Library); Middlebury (at Ilsley Public Library); Montpelier (at Kellogg-Hubbard Library); Newport (at Goodrich Memorial Library); Rutland (at Rutland Free Library); and at St. Johnsbury Athenaeum.
+First Wednesdays is also presented in eight other communities statewide: Brattleboro (at Brooks Memorial Library); Essex Junction (at Brownell Library); Manchester (at First Congregational Church, hosted by Mark Skinner Library); Middlebury (at Ilsley Public Library); Montpelier (at Kellogg-Hubbard Library); Newport (at Goodrich Memorial Library); Norwich (at Norwich Congregational Church, hosted by Norwich Public Library and Norwich Historical Society); and at St. Johnsbury Athenaeum.
 The program is free, accessible to people with disabilities and open to the public.

 First Wednesdays Brochure

 The Vermont Humanities Council is a private nonprofit working to bring the power and the pleasure of the humanities to all Vermonters—of every

 background and in every community.
 The Council strives to make

 # # #